lens-protocol/momoka/README.md

-# Data availability verifier
+# Data Availability Verifier

-Data availability verifier allows you to run a trustless verifier node that checks in real-time the submitted LENS DA publications.
-On top of this, you can use this as an indexer and stream the data if you wish to index it yourself.
-The code is all open and only uses software you can run yourself without a dependency on LENS.
-It means if LENS ever went away, you would still have all your content; you would still have the ability to prove that you own it.
-You would still be able to use it, all stored in a decentralised data availability storage layer.
+The Data Availability Verifier enables you to operate a trustless verifier node that validates LENS DA publications in real-time.
+Additionally, it can serve as an indexer, allowing you to stream and index the data yourself.
+This open-source solution relies exclusively on software that you can run independently, without any dependency on LENS.
+This ensures that even if LENS were to cease operation, you would retain access to your content, maintain proof of ownership, and continue to utilize it, all thanks to a decentralized data availability storage layer.

-Please see the [How to run](#running) section if you wish to know how to run this software.
+For information on how to run this software, please refer to the [How to run](#running) section.
+## Disclaimer

+We would like to emphasize that this project is currently in its beta phase and incorporates new, innovative technology.
+As with any cutting-edge solution, there may be potential challenges or undiscovered issues that could arise during its initial stages.
+We are committed to continually refining and improving our offering, and we appreciate your understanding and patience as we work diligently to perfect this technology.
+Please feel free to provide feedback or report any issues, as your input is invaluable in helping us enhance the user experience and overall functionality of our project.

-## What is DA
+## What is DA?

 DA stands for Data Availability.
-It is a concept of storing the data in a decentralised availability layer, which is much cheaper than keeping it on an EVM chain.
-It has no latency meaning the data is produced straight away and querable unlike IPFS and EVM chain which always have latency until they are seen as complete.
-We use Arweave and Bundlr to do this.
-Arweave is a decentralised permanent storage network with over 300 nodes running on it; Instagram and many NFT projects are starting to use them.
-Bundlr scales Arweave while providing DA guarantees, allowing you to use EVM wallets to save DA logic and is a tool to push data to arweave quickly.
-DA could be used to store actions like posts, comments, mirrors and others; for now, we are starting with publications.
-The idea is that you can keep the DA layer cheaper and scalable and still verify the transactions on polygon using EVM simulations.
-DA is a one time payment to store the data and is backed by math and hardware history in how it can offer it.
+It refers to the concept of storing data in a decentralized availability layer, which is more cost-effective than storing it on an EVM chain.
+The DA has no latency, meaning the data is produced and queryable instantly, in contrast to IPFS and EVM chains, which always have latency until they are considered complete.
+We utilize Arweave and Bundlr for this purpose.
+Arweave is a decentralized, permanent storage network with over 300 nodes in operation; it is being increasingly adopted by Instagram and various NFT projects.
+Bundlr enhances Arweave's scalability while providing DA guarantees, enabling the use of EVM wallets to save DA logic and serving as a tool to rapidly push data to Arweave.
+DA can be used to store actions like posts, comments, mirrors, and more; initially, we are focusing on publications.
+The goal is to keep the DA layer affordable and scalable while still verifying transactions on Polygon using EVM simulations.
+DA requires a one-time payment for data storage and is backed by mathematical and hardware history guarantees.

-If you want to verify that a particular action would have been executed on-chain, you can use this software to prove it.
-The idea is that you do the same signing actions as you would on an EVM chain, but you never actually send the transaction (the part which costs gas to store in the EVM state).
-Instead, you build up a DA standard and save it on a DA layer with proofs and all the information you need.
-You can then allow ANYONE to cross-check the data; doing so will enable you to 100% prove that this action must have been actioned by someone who could create the transaction signature and submit it as you can prove it by simulating the transaction.
-All of the above allows LENS to scale but still have the core message of "ownership" and "trust", which the blockchain provides.
+Using this software, you can verify that a particular action would have been executed on-chain.
+The approach involves performing the same signing actions as you would on an EVM chain, but without actually sending the transaction (which consumes gas to store in the EVM state).
+Instead, you create a DA standard and save it on a DA layer, complete with proofs and all the required information.
+This enables ANYONE to cross-check the data, providing 100% proof that the action must have been performed by someone capable of creating the transaction signature and submitting it.
+This can be demonstrated by simulating the transaction.
+This approach allows LENS to scale while maintaining the core values of "ownership" and "trust" provided by the blockchain.

-## Why do we need to use DA
+## Why do we need to use DA?

-EVM can store state forever, but it comes at a price; blockchains were built for transactional trustless systems.
-EVM is secured by the network and mined into the chain; the idea is that you can trust the data on-chain as it is immutable, and you can verify this anytime.
-The problem is that the data is expensive to store on-chain, and also, the EVM machines can only accept a certain amount of transactions per block based on the maximum gas limits.
-Polygon is a shared block space; if you wanted to scale more than 50-100tps, it wouldn't be possible.
-With block times being 2 seconds, you always have some form of latency, and with the max gas limits per block, scaling is hard/impossible.
-For context, Twitter does 25,000TPS in peak; not saying LENS needs this now, but it needs to think about how it could work.
-This is why we have DA layers; they are cheaper and allow you to store the data with a one-off payment; this is backed up by math and a history of hardware price decreases over the years.
-Even more so, these DA layers are decentralised, meaning you do not lose that part when using them.
-DA allows you to scale passed 25,000TPS and even more; if we are going to change the world of core social ownership, we need to scale.
+EVM can store state indefinitely, but at a cost; blockchains were designed for trustless transactional systems.
+EVM is secured by the network and mined into the chain; the data on-chain is immutable and verifiable at any time, ensuring trust.
+However, storing data on-chain is expensive, and EVM machines can only process a limited number of transactions per block based on maximum gas limits.
+Polygon is a shared block space; scaling beyond 50-100 TPS is infeasible.
+With 2-second block times, some latency is unavoidable, and max gas limits per block make scaling challenging, if not impossible.
+For context, Twitter experiences peak rates of 25,000 TPS; while LENS may not require this level of capacity yet, scalability is a critical consideration.
+This is where DA layers come in; they offer a more affordable solution for storing data with a one-time payment, backed by mathematical guarantees and a history of decreasing hardware costs over time.
+Moreover, these DA layers are decentralized, preserving this aspect of the system.
+DA enables scalability beyond 25,000 TPS, and even more; if we aim to revolutionize the world of core social ownership, we must be able to scale accordingly.

-## What are transaction on EVM machines
+## What are transactions on EVM machines?

-A transaction changes some form of state; the wallet's private key signs it and then sends it to the network.
-The network then verifies the signature and executes the transaction; the transaction contains logic to run which can revert or succeed; if it reverts, then it is not included in the new block, but if it passes, it is included in the new block and then confirmed by other miners; The miners that do this are incentivised to do so.
-Now it makes you think that here you can not "fake" transactions because they require being signed by something which would pass on-chain, with this also a key you should only own or trust (the whole ethos of blockchain).
-On top of this, a transaction can either succeed or revert, nothing more, nothing less, as EVM moves block by block, which updates the state each time it makes you think that on stuff which does not need to have a form of funds changing hands or trustless executions by others what happens if you did not send the transaction but did everything else?
+A transaction on an EVM machine alters some form of state; it is signed by the wallet's private key and then transmitted to the network.
+The network verifies the signature and executes the transaction, which contains logic that can either succeed or revert.
+If the transaction reverts, it is not included in the new block; if it succeeds, it is incorporated into the new block and confirmed by other miners.
+Miners are incentivized to perform these confirmations.
+This process ensures that transactions cannot be "faked," as they require a valid signature from a trusted key.
+Furthermore, a transaction can only succeed or revert—nothing more, nothing less.
+As the EVM progresses block by block and updates the state each time, it raises the question: what if you performed all steps of a transaction, except actually sending it, for actions that don't involve transferring funds or trustless executions?

-## How could DA and EVM work together
+## How can DA and EVM work together?

-Well, LENS is deployed on Polygon, and that is an EVM machine; with that, every post, comment, mirror, follow, collect etc., is a transaction which is sent and stored on the EVM machine; the transactions are built up, signed and sent.
-Here we still build up the transactions and still require a signature from a wallet which would pass the state on-chain, but it does not actually send it; it passes the signature of the transaction and typed data and then builds up the DA metadata.
-This metadata is then sent to a DA layer which contains stuff like block number, signed typed data, transaction signature and other important things.
-This data is built up in a way which is fully verifiable on-chain by the EVM machine; let me explain that part.
+LENS is deployed on Polygon, an EVM-based platform.
+All actions—such as posts, comments, mirrors, follows, and collects are transactions that are built, signed, and sent to be stored on the EVM machine.
+In this system, transactions are still built and require a signature from a wallet that would pass the state on-chain, but they are not actually sent.
+Instead, the transaction signature and typed data are used to create DA metadata, which is then transmitted to a DA layer containing information such as block number, signed typed data, transaction signature, and other crucial details.
+This data is structured in a way that can be fully verified with just having an archive node.

-EVM machines are just big state machines; in the EVM JSON-RPC methods, you have the ability to simulate transactions using `eth_call`.
-This actually allows you to know the outcome of a transaction WITHOUT sending it.
-You can define a block number for it to run on and the signed typed data transaction using the typed data; we can do this with every `withSig` method on the LENS contracts.
-With just a polygon node, anyone can prove that what is on the DA layer is true and would have passed at that point in time.
-As the typed data has expiry times and nonces etc., it is all provable in a safe manner and can not be submitted by anyone else.
+EVM machines function as large state machines.
+The EVM JSON-RPC methods allow you to simulate transactions using `eth_call`, determining the outcome of a transaction without actually sending it.
+You can specify a block number to run the simulation and use the signed typed data transaction with the typed data.
+This can be done with every `withSig` method on the LENS contracts.
+With just a Polygon node, anyone can verify that the data on the DA layer is accurate and would have been valid at that point in time.
+Since the typed data contains expiry times and nonces, it can be proven in a secure manner and cannot be submitted by anyone else.

-The beauty of this is it's saved on a decentralised layer.
-No centralised entity is storing the content; this means the user still owns all their publications; if any part of LENS went away tomorrow, all that data would be verifiable, fetchable, and can be used by anyone.
-This is the power of decentralisation; you can not take away the data from the user.
+The advantage of this approach is that the data is stored on a decentralized layer, meaning that no centralized entity controls the content.
+Users retain ownership of their publications, and if any part of LENS were to disappear, all the data would remain verifiable, accessible, and usable by anyone.
+This demonstrates the power of decentralization, ensuring that users' data cannot be taken away from them.

 ## What does this mean